Federal and State grants are all gift aid and do not need to be paid back. Classroom attendance is required to receive all Federal aid.

 Federal Pell Grant

 The Federal Pell Grant is for undergraduates working toward their first bachelor’s degree, and demonstrates exceptionally high need.
-Pell grant awards are made based off a students Expected Family Contribution (EFC), which is calculated after the FAFSA is completed.
-The award amount is determined by the Federal Department of Education.
-The maximum annual Pell award is $5,920 for the 2017-2018 and $6,095 for 2018-2019 academic years.
+Pell grant awards are based off a students Expected Family Contribution (EFC), which is calculated after the FAFSA is completed.
+The award amount is determined by the U.S Department of Education.
+The maximum annual Pell award is $6,095 for 2018-2019 academic year.
 The Pell Grant is adjusted according to the number of credits a student is enrolled during the academic year.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant is grant assistance awarded to high-need students who also qualify for the Pell Grant.
 The maximum FSEOG award is $500.
 Students must be enrolled in half-time status at the beginning of fall and spring terms.
 Priority is given to students who file the FAFSA and have a “0” Expected Family Contribution.
 This grant has limited funding and is awarded until depleted.

 Funding for Foster Care Youth/Education and Training Voucher Programs

 The Iowa College Student Aid Commission administers the Foster Care Youth Programs.
 For qualifying applicants, federal funding is available through the Education and Training Voucher (ETV) Program for up to $5000 per year.
 Students between the ages of 16-23 who age out of Iowa's foster care system or Subsidized Guardianship program and students who were previously in Iowa foster care and are adopted after age 16 may be eligible for this federal grant program.
 Students must complete the FAFSA and Iowa College Aid application.